 Instant noodles come in three basic types:

-- Packet noodles lend themselves to customisation, with proteins such as eggs or tinned fish or vegetables easily added (yeah, okay, maybe not for kids).
+These lend themselves to customisation, with proteins such as eggs or tinned fish or vegetables easily added (yeah, okay, maybe not for kids).

-- Cups and bowls are convenient because no extra equipment is needed.
+These are convenient because no extra equipment is needed.
 They're more expensive than packet noodles and create more waste; on the other hand, they're perfect for kids who can boil a kettle but can't use the stove (or the dishwasher).
 Bowls tend to include more additions and sachets such as dried vegetables, seafood and meats.

 When prepared and served as directed, instant noodles contain up to a quarter of the average adult daily kilojoule consumption of 8700kJ – so maybe more of a meal than a snack.
 Serving size is just part of the difference between varieties; the amount of fat is another, with fat content ranging from less than 1% to 25%.